Malema and Zuma battle for the ANC's soul

 This follows Mr Malema's statement that he supports "regime change" in neighbouring Botswana, whose government he has accused of working with "imperialists".

-His days have been numbered for a while - last year he defied the ANC by supporting Zimbabwe President Robert Mugabe's policy of seizing white-owned land without paying compensation.'No relationship'
+His days have been numbered for a while - last year he defied the ANC by supporting Zimbabwe President Robert Mugabe's policy of seizing white-owned land without paying compensation.

 Just three years ago, it would have been inconceivable that we would be watching ANC Youth League supporters burning t-shirts with President Jacob Zuma's portrait on them, as they did outside the party headquarters in Luthuli House on Tuesday.